FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 </div>
 </div>

-Here's the full improved section as a single fragment:

 ### Saddle Connections and Minimal Components

 A *saddle connection* of a translation surface is a geodesic segment joining two singular points which doesn't contain singular points in its interior.
 Notice that in our previous construction of *IETs* on translation surfaces, saddle connections in the direction $v$ play precisely the same role as the set $C(T)$ we discussed earlier.